SavageLabs/IllyriaCore/README.md

 A recode of SavageCoreX that will have more features released as time goes on.

 # Current Features #
+- DenyBabyMobs
+- DenyBlazeDrowning
+- DenyEndermanAI
-- AntiSpawnerStorage
+- DenyFireSpread
-- AntiFireSpread - configurable options
-- AntiIceMelt
+- DenyFireSpread
-- AntiEnderManGrief
+- DenyIPPost
-- AntiBlazeDrowning
+- DenyIceMelt
-- AntiPoppyDrop
+- DenyItemBurn
-- AntiSpawnerWilderness
+- DenyMobItemPickUp
-- AntiItemBurn
+- DenyPearlGlitch
-- SpawnerGuard
+- DenySpawnerGuard
-- NoRespawnScreen
+- DenySpawnerStorage
-- FastIGDeath
+- DenyWaterItems
-- EnderPearl Fix
+- DenyWeather
-- IP Post Prevention
+- DenyRespawnScreen
 - FastIceBreak
-- NoWaterItems - configurable options
-- WeatherToggle - per world support
+- FastIronGolemDeath
+- BloodSpray
+- NoHitDelay

 # Dependencies #
 - SavageFactions